How to Be HIPAA Compliant? The Checklist You'll Need

 3. Conduct Regular Self-Audits

 The OCR regularly conducts audits of covered entities and their business associates.
-Be prepared by conducting your own self-audits on at least an annual basis, so that your company is aware of its vulnerabilities, risks, and pain points.
+Be prepared by conducting your self-audits on at least an annual basis, so your company is aware of its vulnerabilities, risks, and pain points.
 Develop a HIPAA audit checklist to make the process easier to operationalize, but adaptable to new HIPAA features.

 4. Stay in Touch with Your Business Associates

-Building strong relationships with business associates can help to ensure that privacy, security, and breach notification rules are being followed by all of your partners.
+Building strong relationships with business associates can help to ensure privacy, security, and breach notification rules are being followed by all of your partners.
 When entering into a partnership with a business associate, covered entities must create a business associate agreement (BAA), in which the business associate documents the steps they will take to maintain HIPAA compliance.
 BAAs should be part of your HIPAA self-audit and should be reviewed annually.

 5. Create a Clear Privacy Policy